stackimpact/stackimpact-go/README.md

 #### Measuring code segments (optional)

-To measure performance and detect bottlenecks in arbitrary parts of application, the segment API can be used.
+To measure execution time of arbitrary parts of application, the segment API can be used.

 ```go
 // Starts measurement of execution time of a code segment.